AI Powered Self Service in Financial Services: Why In App Voice Agents Succeed Where Portals Fail

 This helps at the margins.
 A customer who can't find the right form can ask the chatbot.
 A customer who doesn't understand a requirement can ask for clarification.
 But the chatbot doesn't complete the transaction for them.
 It just helps them navigate the same broken portal.

-Effective self-service doesn't mean giving customers a portal and hoping they can figure it out.
-It means building an interface that guides customers through transactions, adapting to their specific situation, and handling the complexity in the background.
+Effective self service doesn't mean giving customers a portal and hoping they can figure it out.
+It means putting an agent inside the app that does the work for them, adapting to their specific situation and handling the complexity in the background.

-The distinction is between a self-service portal (the customer navigates the institution's system) and a guided self-service experience (the interface guides the customer through their goal).
+The distinction is between a self service portal (the customer navigates the institution's system) and an agent led experience (the customer states the goal; the agent completes it).

-- The customer states their goal — "I want to update my payment details" or "I want to file a claim" — and the interface takes it from there
+- The customer presses the microphone button inside the app and says what they need, "I want to update my payment details" or "I want to file a claim," and the agent takes it from there

-- The interface knows who the customer is and what context is relevant
+- The agent knows who the customer is and what context is relevant

 - It asks only for what's needed, in the right order, with clear guidance at each step